dutchigor/pluggable-electron/README.md

 ```

 ### Registering extensions
 To determine the extensions that need to be executed by an extension point, it needs to be possible for plugins to register to an extension.
 This is done by creating activation points which are the points where plugins are activated.
 On activation, a plugin can register functions or objects to extension points (see below).
-Creating an activation point requires the activation point manager needs to be set up.
+Creating an activation point requires the activation point manager to be set up.

 There can be different strategies for activating the plugin, like:
 * Activating all plugins during startup - one point during the app startup for synchronous extensions and one after startup for async extensions